markhuot/markhuot.github.io/_posts/2015-05-18-vertical-spacing.md

 }
 {% endhighlight %}

 Gross, right?
-Well, stealing a little bit from SMACSS I've been exploring using unique classes for my vertical spacing too.
+Well, I've been exploring using unique classes for my vertical spacing too.
 I'm not sure what to name them yet, but I'm thinking something along the lines of,

 {% highlight scss %}
 .vspace-1 {